vkhazin/elasticsearch-2d-courseware/notes.md

 * App Side Joins: replace post with get, and two types in one index is no more possible
 * Exercise setup, add step-by-step for putty users.
 Missing instructions for import key and ubuntu username
-* Add a link to ACID term
 * List consideration es vs. a db (maybe in the extras)
-* Mapping: broken code snippet, expand on multi-field with id and id.keyword
+* Mapping: broken formatting code snippet, expand on multi-field with id and id.keyword
 * IndexTypeApi: broken code snippet
 * In the labs, replace bullet points with numbers
+* Chapter 4: drop the aggregation data slide